 How to Get to Shannon Airport

+By car, the M7 and N7 will bring you here from Dublin, the M18 and N18 from Galway, the N18 from Ennis, the N21 and N69 from Kerry, the N20 from Cork, and the N24 from Tipperary and Waterford.
 Shannon Airport is well signposted, so you should run into no major problems.
-Spacious car parks are available, check with the airport website for the best choice.
+Spacious parking lots are available, check with the airport website for the best choice.

 Amenities at Shannon Airport

-As to food and drink—the Atlantic Café in the arrivals hall offers standard fare from 6 a.m. to 10 p.m., the Zest Food Market in the departures lounge riffs on the same theme between 5:30 a.m. and 9 p.m. (take-away options available).
-For US-bound passengers, and after pre-clearance, the Gate 8 Café offers mainly coffee and croissants, sandwiches and pastries, from 7:30 a.m. to 12:30 p.m.
-And for your final Irish experience, you might want to head to the Sheridan Food Pub in the departures lounge.
+For your final Irish experience, you might want to head to the Sheridan Food Pub in the departures lounge.
 Named after Joe Sheridan, who reputedly invented “Irish Coffee” in 1943—you can revive your spirits here 24 hours every day.

-Visitors to the US heading out from Shannon Airport will also get US Customs and Border Protection pre-clearance right at the airport—saving a bit of time state-side, and potentially a whole transatlantic flight if your entry to the US is refused.
+Visitors who are going to the US from Shannon Airport will also go through US Customs and Border Protection pre-clearance right at the airport—saving a bit of time when you arrive in the states.
+Because you will have already had your passport checked, flights from Shannon are treated as domestic flights.

 And finally—all major car rental companies have a presence at Shannon Airport, though it is recommended to book ahead.